sighmon/open-archive.org-Website-2019/_posts/2022-02-24-Ukraine-Media-Guide.md

 The constant flow of unverified and misleading information has made reporting the truth difficult for journalists.
 The Russian government especially has a track record of using social media to spread misinformation.

-There are language and cultural barriers as well, Lokot said, citing the example of when Ukraine President Volodymyr <a href="https://www.vox.com/2022/2/14/22933850/ukraine-war-february-16-zelensky-prediction-jokeZelensky" target="_blank"> cracked a joke about the date of the invasion</a> and Western media reported it as fact.
+There are language and cultural barriers as well, Lokot said, citing the example of when Ukraine President Volodymyr Zelenskyy<a href="https://www.vox.com/2022/2/14/22933850/ukraine-war-february-16-zelensky-prediction-jokeZelensky" target="_blank"> cracked a joke about the date of the invasion</a> and Western media reported it as fact.

 <p><span class="appName">Russian coverage of the aggression</span></p>